jdeluyck/kcoreorg-website/_posts/2009/2009-08-02-phptelemeter-1-34-released.md

 tags:
   - phptelemeter
 ---
-I've just released <a HREF="http://phptelemeter.kcore.org/" TARGET="_blank">phptelemeter 1.34</a>.
+I've just released [phptelemeter 1.34](http://phptelemeter.kcore.org/).
 This version includes the following changes:

   * Fixed telemeter4tools parser.
   * Added a check for the new scarlet unlimited accounts